 Not only are there millions of products out there, but the information provided is usually a crock of steaming cow manure.
-Every brand is promising that their product alone will somehow deliver you the moon on the back of a sparkly unicorn’s back whilst simultaneously making your skin as clear and wrinkle free as an unborn fetus’ butt.
+Every brand promises that their product alone will deliver you the moon on the back of a sparkly unicorn’s back whilst simultaneously making your skin as clear and wrinkle free as an unborn fetus’s butt.
 It can be exhausting to the modern woman, juggling career, children, and being the image of perfection that is so required of us, while somehow still swimming through all the nonsense to find perfect beauty products.

 If this sounds like you, let me introduce you to your new product hero.
 Her name is Paula Begoun, a.k.a.
-“The Cosmetics Cop”.
-She is the woman who has dedicated her life to sifting through all the nonsense and lies and boiling the information down into an easily digestible format for the masses.
+“The Cosmetics Cop.”
+She’s a woman who has dedicated her life to sifting through all the nonsense and lies to boil down the information into an easily digestible format for the masses.

 A few facts about her:

 - Appearances on CNN, Dr. Oz, Dateline NBC, and Oprah to name a few.